 If we had to recommend only one belt for any experience level, it would be the Rogue USA Nylon Lifting Belt.

 The Rogue Nylon Belt is comfortable, versatile, durable and affordable.
 It rides the line between a first-class leather belt and a first-class nylon belt and is going to help you improve your performance regardless of the type of weight-related exercises you engage in.

-Beautifully realized and effective, it was near the top of all the categories we tested for, which made it our hands-down best weightlifting belt.
+Beautifully made and convenient, it became near the top of all the categories we tested for, which made it our best weightlifting belt.